UKHomeOffice/modern-slavery-data-service/README.md

 Alternatively you can pass configs defined in the main application ([Main application configuration settings](#main-application-configuration)).

 If no configuration is defined then the service will fallback to the default values defined in `config.js`.
+The exceptions to this rule would be the `APP_ID` & `APP_API_KEY`

 #### Standalone configuration settings <a name="standalone-configuration"></a>
 Setup your `.env` file in the root of this directory to override the following variables based on the values you have setup on your local database installation.

 ```
 DATA_SERVICE_MODEL - The database used; by default this is set to 'postgresql' the correlating model can be found in the modules folder '/modern-slavery-data-service/models/data-service-postgres.js'

+DATA_SERVICE_PORT - Port number app will be running on

 PG_USER - The user name that will be used to connect to your database